About SAML 2.0-based federation

 -

-In the IAM console, you create a SAML identity provider entity.
+In the IAM console, you create a SAML identity provider.
 As part of this process, you upload the SAML metadata document that was produced by the IdP in your organization in Step 2.
-For more information, see Creating IAM SAML identity providers.
+For more information, see Create a SAML identity provider in IAM.

 -

 In IAM, you create one or more IAM roles.
 In the role's trust policy, you set the SAML provider as the principal, which establishes a trust relationship between your organization and Amazon.
 The role's permission policy establishes what users from your organization are allowed to do in Amazon.
-For more information, see Creating a role for a third-party Identity Provider (federation).
+For more information, see Create a role for a third-party identity provider (federation).

 -